11 Reasons Your Pothos Not Growing (Have Solution)

 Solutions:

 Make sure the Pothos soil is not too dense.
 Pothos plants require more than garden soil to grow.
 Using a potting mix made especially for indoor plants would be better.
+You can create your own potting mix.
+Consider mixing cocopeat, sand, perlite, and garden soil to offer your Pothos plant what it needs for sustained growth.

 Lack of nutrients

 A particular nutritional shortage will limit your plant’s growth.
 Long-term use of aged soil may prevent it from providing the plant with any additional nutrients.
+This may cause the plant to develop aerial roots, which are roots that grow above the soil in search of nutrients.

 Solutions:

+The soil your plant comes in when you buy it is frequently low in nutrients.
 Your Pothos needs a combination of nitrogen, phosphorus, and potassium for healthy plant growth.
 Hence, make sure the potting mix you use can suffice.

 Over-fertilization

-On the other hand, if you feed your Pothos plant too much, it may burn and you will notice stunted growth.
+On the other hand, if you feed your Pothos plant too much, it may burn, and you will notice stunted growth.
 You’ve overfertilized your plant if your Pothos has brown or yellow leaves.

 Solutions: